Jonathan2251/lbd/source/asm.rst

 Assembler structure
 -------------------

+Run llc with option "-debug-only=asm-matcher,cpu0-asm-parser" will know how the Cpu0's assembler program.

 Directory AsmParser handle the assembly to obj translation.
 The assembling Data Flow Diagram (DFD) as :numref:`asm-f1` and :numref:`asm-f2`.